-2005: Savannah Technical College regional economic impact determined to be \$87.5M annually; the College received the Georgia Focus Recognition Award for organizational performance.
+2005: Savannah Technical College regional economic impact determined to be \$87.5M annually; Savannah Technical College received the Georgia Focus Recognition Award for organizational performance.

-2006: New facilities open on the Savannah Campus - an expanded Campus Shop and new One Stop Student Success Center bring new services to students.
-Enrollment at Liberty Campus sets records; overall enrollment pushes 6,000.
-College earns reaccreditation through the Commission on Colleges of the Southern Association of Colleges and Schools.
+2006: New facilities opened on the Savannah Campus - an expanded Campus Shop and a new One Stop Student Success Center bring new services to students.
+Enrollment at Liberty Campus set records; overall enrollment pushed 6,000.

 2007: Crossroads Technology Campus opens eight new state-of-the-art wireless classrooms; the 11,716 square foot Effingham Campus opens.
+College's accreditation through the Commission on Colleges of the Southern Association of Colleges and Schools was reaffirmed.